SOS! In case of emergency.

 While our immediate compassionate instinct is to send food, clothing and household items in times of crisis, we recognize that often causes more harm than good.
-In the initial crisis phase, there is no more flexible, reliable and effective response than a financial gift to the United Methodist Committee on Relief, where 100% goes directly to aid.
-How is that possible?
-One reason, UMCOR Sunday.
+In the initial crisis phase, there is no more flexible, reliable and effective response than a financial gift to either our Michigan Conference Response and Recovery or United Methodist Committee on Relief, where 100% goes directly to aid, UMCOR Sunday.

 Preparedness.
 We assemble thousands of flood clean-up buckets and personal hygiene kits during the year, so when disaster strikes, we are able to load them on trucks and get them to the right place in days.
 Working with other annual conferences, we keep centralized response kits ready to go.

 Michigan coordinates with national, state and local agencies to bring wholeness to disaster zones.
 Disaster zones are dangerous so our volunteers arrive only after first responders have completed their rescue missions.
 At the invitation of the affected community our teams move in and often for years following the crisis.
 To accomplish this we must be trained and prepared.
 Connect with Bob & Kayla, our co-Disaster Response Coordinators or push the button below to learn about responding following a disaster through Early Response Teams (ERTs) and Volunteers in Mission (VIM).